doana/tor-helper/README.md

 ## Building the production app
 Run `npm run build` followed by `npm run preview` to build and run the app.

+## Deploying
+Run `npm run deploy`.
+This will build the app and push tot he gh-pages branch on GitHub.